 Sex reversal in sequential hermaphrodites is complete, entailing radical restructuring of the gonad, alterations in morphology, and modifications to behaviour.

-Using the ubiquitous NZ spotty, together with two distant tropical relatives, the bluehead and three-spot wrasse, both leading models for sex reversal, we will undertake a series of experiments to determine the genetic pathway underlying this stunning transformation.
-We will undertake in the field ecological manipulations to produce a time series of samples taken during the process of sex reversal, and couple these with state-of-the-art gene expression analyses and comparative genomic approaches, to identify both the primary trigger and subsequent genetic cascade that results in female-male sex reversal in these fishes.
+Using the ubiquitous NZ spotty, we will undertake a series of experiments to understand spotty social behaviour and cognitive abilities (individual recognition, transitive inference, winner-loser effects) to investigate how female spotty determine social hierarchy and if dominant females are molecularly primed for sex change.
+We will identify components of the neuroendocrine and genetic pathways underlying this stunning transformation.
+We will also undertake experimental manipulations to produce a time series of samples taken during the process of sex reversal, and couple these with state-of-the-art gene expression analyses and comparative genomic approaches, to identify both the primary trigger and subsequent genetic cascade that results in female-male sex reversal in these fishes.

 Dr. Erica Todd (Deakin University)